fieldtrack360/FieldTrack-SDK-Integration-Guide/README.md

 fails, and the same failure is emitted on the event flow as `TrackerEvent.Error`.

-The `license` field is never persisted with the rest of the config — it is re-read from config or the manifest on every `ready()`, so "I updated my licence" never turns into a stale token resurrected from disk.
+The `license` field is never persisted with the rest of the config — it is re-read from config on every `ready()`, so "I updated my licence" never turns into a stale token resurrected from disk.

 ### The online check